Leonard Bernstein Fellowship

 Photo Credit: Courtesy of the Robert D. Farber University Archives & Special Collections Department, Brandeis University

 The Leonard Bernstein Fellowship (LBF), named for a founding member of the Brandeis University arts community, is a distinctive and highly selective performance program.
-The fellowship provides a small number of accomplished musicians the benefits of private lessons, chamber performance opportunities, large ensemble performance opportunities and up to a $20,500 renewable scholarship.
-For the 2023-2024 academic year, the fellowship will be awarded to violinists, pianists, and vocalists.
+The fellowship provides a small number of accomplished musicians the benefits of private lessons, chamber performance opportunities, and large ensemble performance opportunities.
+For the 2025-2026 academic year, the fellowship will be awarded to violinists, pianists, and vocalists.

 If you would like us to consider your submission for the LBF, please indicate so on the supplement page of your Brandeis application.
 Applicants are encouraged to submit recordings through a program called Slideroom.
 Additional information on submission materials can be found below.
 Submissions are evaluated by Brandeis music faculty, who select Leonard Bernstein Fellows in conjunction with the Admissions office.
 For submissions independent of the Common App, please create an account and begin your portfolio submission.